Flight-Free-UK/flight_free_uk_website/source/posts/the-future-of-aviation.html.markdown

 category: opinion
 date: 2020-04-29T15:57:54.677Z
 cover_image: /images/uploads/closed-sign.jpg
-summary: An analysis of the impact of the current lockdown on people, planet and the future of the aviation industry.
+summary: An analysis of the impact of the coronavirus lockdown on people, planet and the future of the aviation industry.
 author: FlightFree UK
 read_time_minute: 5
 ---